AndrasKovacs/elaboration-zoo/05-pruning/README.md

 ## elabzoo-pruning

 New features:
-- ordered metacontext
 - typed metas
 - pruning

 You can look at [example.txt](example.txt) for examples which can be elaborated thanks to new features.

-#### Typed & ordered metacontext

-Previously, the metacontext was conceptually an untyped mutual block of definitions.

-Now it's typed and ordered by dependency.
-Hence, it can be viewed as an ordinary sequence of let-definitions.

-When every meta solution is in normal form, the ordering is not relevant in the elaboration output, since no meta solution refers to any other meta solutions (everything is unfolded in normal forms).

-However, it is a crucial optimization to allow meta solution in non-normal form.
-We don't support it in this package, but later we will.
-In this case, meta solutions can refer to other metas:

-    let ?0 : A = .........
-    let ?1 : B = ..... ?0 ......

-This prevents size blowups of solutions.
-At the same time, we want the solutions to form an ordinary non-mutual sequence of let-definitions, so that the elaboration output is a legal core expression, and can be validated by type checking.
-Additionally, we can use the dependency information to avoid unfolding metas during occurs/scope checking in some situations.

-**Implementation.** We use an *order-maintenance structure*.
-The metacontext is extended with additional data.
-Now, entries form a doubly-linked list (linked by metavar indices), which is in dependency-order at all times.
-Every meta entry has a floating point *weight*, such that weights are in increasing order in the linked list of entries.

-- We compare metas for dependency ordering by simply comparing the weights.
-- Whenever we add a new meta, or move an existing meta, we have to update links and weights to maintain invariants.
-- When a new entry is inserted between existing entries, we take the *average* of the weights of neighboring entries, as the new weight.
-This averaging may fail if we run out of floating point precision.
-In that case, we reassign every weight in the metacontext to get more precision headroom.

 #### Pruning